 xLights can support multiple timing tracks on the sequencer, each with different frequencies of timing marks.
 By default, a timing track ‘New Timing’ is created for each sequence if you have not created one when creating a new sequence.
-Timing Tracks can be added via the Settings, Sequence Settings, Timing menu.
+Timing Tracks can be added via the File, Sequence Settings, Timing menu.

 Clicking on the down arrow will provide a drop down list of timing intervals to select from to create a timing track.
 Other than the first three, the remaining are from the VAMP plugins.
 If you have not installed the plugins then they will not appear in the list.